BardezAnAvatar/Starbound-bardez-mORE-liquids-FU-compatability/README.md

 - Adds in some somewhat more intelligent and variant language to the liquids, not just the "pulled this out too soon" text.
 - Adds research nodes to FU research tree for the molten items in the geology tree

+TODO: experiment if I can remove indexes with tests on `/path/-`

 ## Attributions
 - Wrench icon appropriated from [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Configure_openclipart.png) by Etz Haim.
 The graphic layer for this mod can be licensed under its terms, I guess.